 The Sawgrass Expressway extends westward from Powerline Road to the Turnpike at MP 71 and then southward to the junction of I-75/595, a distance of 23 miles.
-I-75 connects with SR 821 (HEFT) further south in Miami-Dade County.
+I-75 connects with Mainline (SR 821) further south in Miami-Dade County.
 With nine intermediate interchanges, the Sawgrass Expressway serves Broward County communities (e.g., Coral Springs, Tamarac, Sunrise, Plantation, and Weston) as well as the developing areas in western Broward County.
-It is also a feeder route from these communities to the Gulf Coast via I-75 north (Alligator Alley), Miami via I-75 south, and Key West via I-75 and SR 821 (HEFT).
+It is also a feeder route from these communities to the Gulf Coast via I-75 north (Alligator Alley), Miami via I-75 south, and Key West via I-75 and SR 821.
 The Sawgrass Expressway provides access to the BB&T Center.

 Since its acquisition in 1990, the Sawgrass Expressway has experienced significant traffic growth.
 As such, the facility was widened from four to six lanes.
-Additional projects have been programmed to widen the Sawgrass Expressway to ten lanes between Sunrise Boulevard and SR 7, and to eight lanes between SR 7 and Powerline Road.
+Opening in FY 2029 through 2031, additional projects have been programmed to widen the Sawgrass Expressway to ten lanes from south of NW 8th Street to SR 7.
 In April 2014, this facility was converted to All-Electronic Tolling (AET).
 As such, only SunPass® or TOLL-BY-PLATE® are accepted for toll payment.